 The data obtained by the Company may be hosted in and managed from a country outside the country in which users initially provided the information.
 We transfer the Personal Data we collect about you to the United States, and may also transfer Personal Data to another country, which may not be deemed to have the same data protection laws as the country in which you initially provided the Personal Data.
 When your Personal Data is in such countries, it may be accessed by the courts, law enforcement and national security authorities in accordance with applicable law.

-When we transfer your Personal Data from the European Union/European Economic Area, we will do so in compliance with the EU-US and Swiss-US Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use and retention of Personal Data transferred from the European Union and Switzerland to the United States, and have certified to the Department of Commerce that the Company adheres to the Privacy Shield Principles.
+When we transfer your Personal Data from the European Union/European Economic Area and from the United Kingdom, we will do so in compliance with the EU-US and Swiss-US Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use and retention of Personal Data transferred from the European Union, Switzerland and the United Kingdom to the United States, and have certified to the Department of Commerce that the Company adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Privacy Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

 When we otherwise transfer your Personal Data, we will protect that information as described in this Notice and will implement appropriate safeguards to ensure that your Personal Data remains protected.
 This may include data transfer agreements, a copy of which you can obtain by contacting us as indicated in the How To Contact Us Section below.